jnsougata/assignments/README.md

 │   ├── a*.c (Contains the source code for Assignment)
 │   ├── docs/
-│   │   └── (if any documentation needed related to assignment) │   └── README.md (if any specific instructions or notes are for Assignment)
+│   │   └── (if any documentation needed related to assignment) │   └── README.md (if any specific instructions or notes needed for Assignment)
 ```
 ## Contributing
 If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.